sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 Each of these is further subdivided so that each section contains a number of “segments”, a short piece of text usually about a sentence or so long.
 In my translations, the segments are matched with the underlying Pali text.

 You may encounter various other referencing systems.
-In modern academic works, texts are often referenced by volume and page of the Pali Text Society (PTS) edition of the original Pali.
-This is a regrettable and unscientific convention, and I hope it is swiftly abandoned in favor of proper semantic references.
-The legacy PTS numbers are displayed on SC in the sutta cards.
+In academic works, texts are often referenced by volume and page of the Pali Text Society (PTS) edition of the original Pali.
+This is a regrettable and clumsy convention, since it binds references to a specific paper edition.
+I hope it is swiftly abandoned in favor of proper semantic references.
+However, the PTS volume/page numbers are displayed on SuttaCentral in case you need to look up a legacy reference.

-Traditionally, the texts were—and indeed still are—referenced the long way: by _nikāya_, then _saṁyutta_ or _nipāta_ and/or _paṇṇasaka_ (as applicable), then _vagga_ and _sutta_.
+Traditionally, the texts were—and often still are—referenced the long way: by _nikāya_, then _saṁyutta_ or _nipāta_ and/or _paṇṇasaka_ (as applicable), then _vagga_ and _sutta_.
 This system is helpful when using manuscripts, as you can narrow your search step by step through the manuscript to find what you need.
 On the web, or even in books, however, it is unnecessary.
 Nevertheless, you can use the traditional navigation structure in our sidebar if you wish.

 ## Elements of Structure